nunuhara/alice-tools/README-alice-ar.md

 -----------------

 To create an archive, you must first create a manifest file that lists the files to be included in the archive.
-The format of the manifest file is as follows,
+Multiple manifest formats are supported.
+The type of manifest is indicated by the first line of the file, which should be a '#' character followed by the name of the format.
+See below for more information.

+Once you've created your manifest, run the `pack` command to create the archive,

+    alice ar pack manifest_filename

+Note: At this time only AFAv2 archives can be created.

+### ALICEPACK

+This is the simplest manifest format.
+You simply specify the archive name and then list the files to be included in the archive.
+E.g.

     #ALICEPACK
     output_filename.afa
     input_filename1.qnt
     input_filename2.qnt
     ...

-At this time only AFAv2 archives are supported.

-With your manifest created, run the `pack` command to create the archive,

-    alice ar pack manifest_filename
+### ALICECG2

+This is a format for creating CG archives.
+It supports conversion between image formats prior to archive creation.
+E.g.

+    #ALICECG2
+    output_filename.afa
+    0,src,PNG,dst,QNT
+    ...

+In the above example, all image files in the directory `src` will be converted to QNT format, saved in the `dst` directory, and then the contents of the `dst` directory will be added to the archive.

+The format of each line in the file is,

+    file_number,src_directory,src_format,dst_directory,dst_format

+where:

+* `file_number` is the archive number (ALD archives only)
+* `src_directory` is the path to a directory containing the source CG files
+* `src_format` is the name of the image format of the source CG files
+* `dst_directory` is the path to the directory to store the converted CG files
+* `dst_format` is the name of the image format to be used for converted CG files

+Note: `file_number` and `src_format` are included for compatibility with AliceSoft's own tools (from System 4 SDK).
+They are ignored by alice-tools.